pyatl/jam-sessions/2019-10/README.md

 In case you're curious, what we did today is called LSB Steganography.
 That's because it alters the LSB of each byte of the carrier date to encode hidden messages.

 As you can see, using plain text as a carrier is a terrible idea!
 And there is no good way around it; all vowels and the whitespace have the same parity in ASCII.
-This makes it very impractical to create plausible English text that hides a message in its LSBs.
+This makes it very impractical to write plausible English that hides a message in its LSBs.

 In practice, this technique is best used on images or sound where the least-significant bits are, as their name suggests, least significant.
 For example, changing a pixel value by just 1 results in a color difference that's generally imperceptible to the human eye.
 On the downside, this kind of steganography generally does not survive compression, such as JPEG.